 As the dialogue progressed, the investor, entrepreneur and philanthropist provided insights on his extraordinary career that began as a chemical engineer before he moved into investment banking at Goldman Sachs and finally launched a leading global investment firm.
 The discussion also covered Smith’s tireless efforts to combat wealth and investment disparities in communities of color and the role diverse asset managers play in job creation.

-Named one of Forbes 100 Greatest Living Business Minds, Smith signed on to the Giving Pledge becoming the first Black American to pledge a majority of his wealth to philanthropic causes.
-Robert F. Kennedy Human Rights has honored Smith’s advocacy for social justice and equity in the boardroom as well as the classroom.
+The same year he was included in Forbes 100 Greatest Living Business Minds, Smith signed on to the Giving Pledge becoming the first Black American to pledge a majority of his wealth to philanthropic causes.
+Robert F. Kennedy Human Rights honored Smith’s advocacy for social justice and equity in the boardroom as well as the classroom.
 And, Smith’s outreach and innovation fostered the creation of the Webby-award-winning video podcast series Black History in Two Minutes.

-Market-leading investment firm, Vista, is one of the world’s leading technology investors and Smith serves as Vista’s Founder, Chairman and CEO.
-Before launching Vista, Smith was one of the first to recognize the market potential of enterprise software solutions.
-Since then, the firm has continued to fuel the development and growth of enterprise software companies while delivering exceptional returns.
+The global market-leading investment firm, Vista, specializes exclusively in data, technology and enterprise software.
+Smith serves Vista as Founder, Chairman and CEO.
+Before launching Vista, Smith was one of the first M&A investors to recognize the market potential of software solutions.
+Since then, the firm has continued to fuel the development of next-generation technology while delivering exceptional returns to its stakeholders.